letstri/nixle/docs/overview/app.md

 Create an app with the `createApp` function.
 This function takes a config object with the following properties:

+- `globalPrefix` - A prefix that will be used for all routes.
 - `provider` - A provider that will be used to create a store.
 - `modules` - An array with modules.
 - `logger` - A [consola](/overview/logger) config that will be used to update options of the logger.